shift-org/shift-docs/site/content/pages/calendar-faq.md

 ![Screenshot of date picker with cancelled date and rescheduled date.
 June 27th is cancelled with newsflash "Moved to July 11"; July 11th has newsflash "New date."](/images/uploads/rescheduling-a-ride.png)

+### Can I post bike-related events that aren't bike rides?

+Yes, but we ask that you clearly indicate that the event isn't a ride, or you may get folks showing up who expect a ride!
+Things like bike swaps, meetings for bike-focused advocacy groups, and other non-ride bike events are OK to post to the calendar.
+We recommend using the "newsflash" area to indicate that the event isn't a ride, and also mention it in the description.

 ### I'm having trouble posting a ride or making changes.
 Who do I contact?

 Email the [Shift calendar crew](mailto:bikecal@shift2bikes.org) if you need help.